arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Connection success](assets/licenseActivation.png)

 After you click the **Activate** button, the IDE will bind the license to the hardware ID.
-A popup telling you to reboot the target (which is the device connected to the PLC IDE) will show up: press the reset button of your device to reboot.
+A popup telling you to reboot the target (which is the device connected to the PLC IDE) will show up; press the reset button of your device to reboot.

 ![Activation succeed](assets/connectedAndActivated.png)